-What is the Michigan Statute of Limitations on Hospital Negligence Lawsuits?
+Michigan Statute of Limitations on Hospital Negligence Lawsuits

-If you suspect you’ve been the victim of a medical malpractice injury, you may be wondering if it’s too late to pursue a case.
-Qualified hospital negligence lawyers can assess your case and see if it has exceeded the statute of limitations, or if it qualifies for an extended period under the law of discovery.
-Children who were injured by medical negligence, including mistakes and injuries incurred at birth, have extended time to file a medical malpractice lawsuit.
+If you suspect you’ve been the victim of a medical malpractice injury, you may wonder if it’s too late to pursue a case.
+Qualified hospital negligence lawyers can assess your case and see if it has exceeded the medical negligence statute of limitations or if the medical malpractice time limit has expired.

 The three criteria of a claim of medical malpractice include: